 Condition 2: x != y — TRUE

-In these situations, statements under the Condition 1 will be executed because ELSE IF conditions will only be executed if its previous IF or ELSE IF statement fails.
+In these situations, statements under the Condition 1 executed.
+Because ELSE IF conditions only execute if it’s previous IF or ELSE IF statement fails.

 Let us see the flow chart of the SQL server else if statement for better understanding.

 In this program, We are going to calculate whether he is eligible for a scholarship or not using SQL Else if statement

 -- SQL Else If Example --Declaring Total Marks Out of 1000 DECLARE @Total_Marks INT = 940 ; IF @Total_Marks > = 900 BEGIN PRINT ' Congratulations '; PRINT ' You are eligible for Full Scholarship '; END ELSE IF @Total_Marks > = 800 BEGIN PRINT ' Congratulations '; PRINT ' You are eligible for 50 Percent Scholarship '; END ELSE IF @Total_Marks > = 750 BEGIN PRINT ' Congratulations '; PRINT ' You are eligible for 10 Percent Scholarship '; END ELSE BEGIN PRINT ' You are Not eligible for Scholarship '; PRINT ' We are really Sorry for You '; END

 OUTPUT 1: In this SQL Server Else If demo, the Total_Marks = 940.
 It means First If condition is TRUE that’s why statements inside the If Statement displayed as Browser output